cloudmesh/technologies/chapters/tech/sqlite.md

-> "The SQLite source code is maintained in three geographically-dispersed self-synchronized Fossil repositories that are available for anonymous read only access" [@www.sqlitedownload].
+> "The SQLite source code is maintained in three geographically-dispersed self-synchronized Fossil repositories that are available for anonymous read only access" [@www-sqlitedownload].

 SQLite also provides bindings for several programming languages related to data science such as Python, R, and MATLAB